-The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
+Most people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
 Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.